Komuna e Parisit,Tirana, Albania

 08: Fault Tolerance

-10: Distributed Object-Based Systems
+10: Distributed File Systems

-11: Distributed File Systems
+11: Distributed Web-Based Systems

-12: Distributed Web-Based Systems
+12: Distributed Coordination-Based Systems

 Learning and Teaching Activities: